Our vision

 Why we exist

 America’s economic and political systems are not working for local communities.
 Despite a growing national GDP, many Americans are feeling left behind.
-A model built for “economic efficiency” has turned extractive, benefited mega-corporations and knowledge workers at the top of this system while weakening regional economic engines and suppressing wages for hardworking Americans.
-National abundance has not delivered local abundance.
-The fabric of our communities and the social contract of American democracy has deteriorated, leaving many feeling uprooted and powerless in their own home places.
-Yet Americans don’t want handouts; they want the agency and dignity that comes from creating prosperity they can see.
-America’s economy and politics must undergo a bold transformation that reorients our efforts towards building vibrant local communities.
-We must build an abundant America from the ground up.
+A model built for “economic efficiency” has turned extractive, weakening local engines of economic growth and leaving hardworking Americans behind.
+We are a rich nation, but we have often fallen short of delivering abundance at the ground level.
+As a result, the fabric of our communities and the social contract of American democracy has deteriorated, leaving many feeling uprooted and powerless in their own home places.